DEBorodina/digital-stopwatch/README.md

-# Digital stopwatch :stopwatch:
+# Digital timer :stopwatch:

 ### DESCRIPTION
-Simple stopwatch.
+Simple timer.
 Can be used to count seconds and minutes. *Stop*, *start* and *reset* buttons are provided.

 ### TECHNOLOGIES
 - setTimeout